AdobeDocs/workfront.it-IT/help/quicksilver/planning/views/manage-the-list-view.md

 {{planning-important-intro}}

-In Adobe Workfront Planning è possibile visualizzare gli oggetti e i relativi campi in una vista a elenco quando si accede a tali oggetti nella pagina Record collegati di un record.
+In Adobe Workfront Planning è possibile visualizzare i progetti e i relativi campi in una vista a elenco quando si accede a tali progetti nella pagina Record connessi di un record. <!--change 'projects' to other objects when they become available and the location of the list view-->

-In questo articolo viene descritto come creare o modificare una visualizzazione elenco nella pagina Record collegati di un record e come modificare gli oggetti nella visualizzazione.
+In questo articolo viene descritto come creare o modificare una visualizzazione elenco che visualizza i progetti nella pagina Record collegati di un record e come modificare i progetti nella visualizzazione. <!--change 'projects' to other objects when they become available and the location of the list view-->

 ## Requisiti di accesso